What Does Psalms 106:1-5 Mean?

 Immediate Context

-Shifts from praise to confession, showing the people’s failure despite God’s enduring love.
+Shifts from praise to confession, showing the people’s failure despite God’s steadfast love, deepening the need for grace.

 Connections Across Scripture